mehulagg/gitlab/doc/administration/audit_events.md

 Instance events can also be accessed via the [Instance Audit Events API](../api/audit_events.md#instance-audit-events).

+### Free events **(FREE)**

+Audit Events are only available in GitLab Premium, with one exception: successful login events.
+You can see your successful login events by navigating to Preferences > Authentication Log.

+After upgrading from GitLab Free to a paid tier, these successful login events will be the only events visible in your Audit Events views until more events are created over time.

 ### Missing events

 Some events are not tracked in Audit Events.
 See the following